-Small details make the differenceWhat does it mean for parents to get a premature child, and what are the needs of the child and the parents.
-Most of the time we as professionals do not think about this daily.
-Sometimes we are unaware of the fact what effect our attitudes and words have on the emotional situation of parents.
-Apparently small details make a big difference in the parents’ world of experience.
-During my presentation I make this concrete with recognizable examples from daily practice.
+What influence does giving birth to a premature child have on parents, and what are the needs of the child and the parents.
+We as professionals mostly do not think about these subjects daily.
+Sometimes we are unaware about the effect our attitudes and words have on the emotional situation of parents.
+Apparently, small details make a big difference in the parents’ world of experience.
+During my presentation this becomes clear with recognizable examples from daily practice.

 I firmly believe that most parents are prepared and able to look after their sick or premature child.
 I am a great supporter of family-centred care aimed at development: the individual needs of the child and the parents are in the centre here.
-The care is aimed at diminishing stress and at enhancing comfort.
+The care is aimed at reducing stress and enhancing comfort.
 The relationship between parents and child is promoted and supported.

 A serious premature birth, a sick baby, long admission to Intensive Care have an enormous impact on the parents.
-Often there is total disorganization, sleepless nights, grief, uncertainty and fear often invisible to the outside world.
+Mosty we see total disorganization, sleepless nights, grief, uncertainty and fear often invisible to the outside world.
 This makes the parents vulnerable.
-During my training I tell you how to support the parents and the child with advice and assistance.
-How to give parents the confidence in their own abilities and give them the feeling that they have control over the care of their child again.
+During my training I will teach you how to support the parents and the child with advice and assistance.
+How to give parents confidence in their own abilities, and how to give them the feeling that they have control over the care of their child again.